Unraveling the Hidden Dynamical Structure in Recurrent Neural Policies: Discussion

 \subsection{Biological Connections and Geometric Universality}

-Our results are consistent with recent findings in biological motor control.
-Safaie et al.~\cite{safaie2023preserved} reported that neural latent dynamics are preserved across distinct individuals (monkeys and mice) performing identical motor tasks, despite variations in individual neural circuitry.
+Our results are consistent with recent findings in biological motor control. \citet{safaie2023preserved} reported that neural latent dynamics are preserved across distinct individuals within the same species performing similar motor behaviors, despite variations in individual neural circuitry.
 While that study hypothesized that this preservation arises from evolutionary constraints on circuit development, our findings suggest a complementary explanation based on geometric constraints.

 We propose that the observed cross-individual alignment is an emergent property of solving a shared physical task.
 Since the physical environment imposes a specific relational geometry on the space of feasible behaviors, and optimized neural manifolds structurally mirror this behavioral geometry (structural isomorphism), the neural manifolds of distinct agents optimizing for the same task tend to converge to a similar geometric structure.
 Consequently, the "shared neural landscape" observed by \citet{safaie2023preserved} may naturally arise whenever recurrent systems—biological or artificial—optimize policies for the same physical reality.